-- 218225.
-(1) The Minister must establish and maintain a list of persons who are willing to serve as members of panels of the Tribunal. - (2) The persons must- - (a) have relevant experience in or expert knowledge- - (i) of law; or - (ii) of financial products, financial services, financial instruments, market infrastructures or the financial system; and - (b) be a fit and proper person to be included in the panel list. - (3) A person may not be included in the panel list if the person is a disqualified person. - (4) The Minister may, every five years, publicly invite persons to apply for inclusion in the panel list, and ensure that the appointed persons serve on an equitable basis. - (5) The Minister- - (a) must remove a person from the panel list- - (i) if the person so requests; or - (ii) if the person becomes a disqualified person; and - (b) may, on recommendation of the Chairperson, remove a person from the panel list if the person- - (i) is unable to act as a panel member for health or other reasons; - (ii) has failed in a material way to discharge any of the responsibilities of a panel member; or - (iii) has acted in a way that is inconsistent with acting as a panel member.
+225. (1) The Minister must establish and maintain a list of persons who are willing to serve as members of panels of the Tribunal.

+- (2) The persons included in the panel list must- - (a) have relevant experience in or expert knowledge- - (i) of law; or - (ii) of financial products, financial services, financial instruments, market infrastructures or the financial system; and - (b) be a fit and proper person to be included in the panel list. - (3) A person may not be included in the panel list if the person is a disqualified person. - (4) The Minister may, every five years, publicly invite persons to apply for inclusion in the panel list, and ensure that the appointed persons serve on an equitable basis. - (5) The Chairperson must ensure that the persons included in the panel list have an equal opportunity to be appointed to serve on a panel of the Tribunal. - (6(5) The Minister- - (a) must remove a person from the panel list- - (i) if the person so requests; or - (ii) if the person becomes a disqualified person; and - (b) may, on recommendation of the Chairperson, remove a person from the panel list if the person- - (i) is unable to act as a panel member for health or other reasons; - (ii) has failed in a material way to discharge any of the responsibilities of a panel member; or - (iii) has acted in a way that is inconsistent with acting as a panel member.

-Constitution of Panels for reviewspanels
+Constitution of panels

-219226.
-(1) The Chairperson must constitute a panel of the Tribunal for each application for reconsideration of a decision.

-for review.
-(2) A panel consists of-

-- (a)-a person to preside over the panel, who must be a person referred to in section $\frac{216221}{(2)(a)}$ or $\frac{218225}{(2)(a)}$ ; and - (b)-two or more persons who are Tribunal members or persons on the panel list. - (3) If, for any reason, a panel member is unable to complete proceedings for a reviewreconsideration of a decision, the Chairperson may- - (a) replace that member with a person referred to in subsection (2); - (b) direct that the review proceed proceedings continue before the remaining panel members; or - (c) constitute another panel and direct that the reviewproceedings continue or be conducted, as directed by the Chairperson, before that other panel. - (4) The panel constituted for a reviewreconsideration of a decision may exercise any of the powers of the Tribunal relating to a reviewthe reconsideration of the decision.
+- 226. (1) The Chairperson must constitute a panel of the Tribunal for each application for reconsideration of a decision. - (2) A panel consists of - (a) a person to preside over the panel, who must be a person referred to in section 221(2)(a) or 225(2)(a); and - (b) two or more persons who are Tribunal members or persons on the panel list. - (3) If, for any reason, a panel member is unable to complete proceedings for a reconsideration of a decision, the Chairperson may - (a) replace that member with a person referred to in subsection (2); - (b) direct that the proceedings continue before the remaining panel members; or - (c) constitute another panel and direct that the proceedings continue or be conducted, as directed by the Chairperson, before that other panel. - (4) The panel constituted for a reconsideration of a decision may exercise any of the powers of the Tribunal relating to the reconsideration of the decision. - (5) A reference in any other law to the Tribunal must be read as including, where appropriate in the case of a particular reconsideration of a decision, a reference to the panel constituted for the reconsideration of the decision.

-220227.
-(1) (a) If a panel member, or a person who is a related party to a panel member, has an interest in the review fordecision in relation to which the panel is constituted, being an interest that could be seen as affecting the member's proper execution of the member's functions in relation to the decision, the member must disclose the interest in accordance with subsection (2) and withdraw from the panel.
+- 226. 227.
+(1) (a) If before or during proceedings in which a panel member is participating, it becomes apparent that the panel member, or a person who is a related party to the panel member, has an interest in the decision that in relation to which the panel has been is constituted to reconsider, being an interest that could be seen as affecting the panel member's proper execution of the member's functions in relation to the decision, the member must- - (i) immediately and fully disclose this the interest to the other members of the panel: in accordance with subsection (2) and - (ii) withdraw from any further involvement in the hearingthe panel. - (b) A disclosure in terms of paragraph (a) by the Chairperson must, in addition, be made to the Minister. - (c) A disclosure in terms of paragraph (a) by another panel member must, in addition, be made to the Chairperson.

-to the review, the member must disclose the interest in accordance with subsection (2)-and withdraw from the panel.

-(2)(b) A disclosure in terms of paragraph (a) subsection (1) by the Chairperson must be made to the Minister.

-(bc) A disclosure in terms of subsection (1 paragraph (a)) by another panel member must be made to the Chairperson.
-(3